Tenor horn

-The tenor horn (British English; alto horn in American English, sometimes E♭ horn; Althorn in Germany) is a brass instrument in the saxhorn family and is usually pitched in E♭.
-It has a bore that is mostly conical, like the flugelhorn and euphonium, and normally uses a deep, cornet-like mouthpiece.
+The tenor horn (British English; alto horn in American English, sometimes E♭ horn) is a brass instrument in the saxhorn family pitched in E♭ with three piston valves.
+It has a bore that is moderately conical, like the cornet and baritone, and normally uses a deep funnel-shaped mouthpiece.
+In continental Europe it is known as the Althorn and commonly has rotary valves and an oval shape.